Signature Workshops

 Helping Professionals

-As a diverse and multi-faceted field with many avenues of entry as well as a history of perpetuating the same types of historical marginalization and exclusion as the rest of society, it’s not surprising that many of us sometimes experience imposter syndrome.
-If you struggle with self-doubt related to whether you have the right training or credentials, your ability to support others with issues that you are also struggling to overcome, facing difficulty in feeling confident in your work as a helping professional due to bias and discrimination from within or outside the field, this workshop is for you.
+As a diverse and multi-faceted field with many avenues of entry and a history of perpetuating the same types of historical marginalization and exclusion as the rest of society, it’s not surprising that many of us sometimes experience impostor syndrome.
+If you struggle with self-doubt related to whether you have the proper training or credentials, your ability to support others with issues that you are also struggling to overcome, or facing difficulty in feeling confident in your work as a helping professional due to bias and discrimination from within or outside the field, this workshop is for you.

-Can also be geared towards professionals in general who struggle with imposter syndrome and feelings of inadequacy in the workplace.
+It can also be geared towards professionals in general who struggle with impostor syndrome and feelings of inadequacy in the workplace.

 Individuals who are part of historically marginalized communities

-Finding confidence in our identities and having a sense of belonging can be particularly challenging for those with identities on the margins whether it's because we are straddling two or more cultures or if we feel lacking in one or more identities (e.g. not queer enough, not Latin enough, not trans enough, and so on).
-This can be due to immediate exclusion by those around us, messaging from media representations that don't include our experiences, or generally toxic environments.
+Finding confidence in our identities and having a sense of belonging can be particularly challenging for those with identities on the margins, whether it's because we are straddling two or more cultures or if we feel lacking in one or more identities (e.g., not queer enough, not Latin enough, not trans enough, and so on).
+These challenges can be due to immediate exclusion by those around us, messaging from media representations that don't include our experiences, or toxic environments.

 Individuals who struggle with feeling worthy of good things